Lyme disease not getting better

 What This Looks Like Clinically

-Six months later, she returned with worsening symptoms.
+Six months later, her symptoms worsened.
 The same tests were repeated.
 Results were unchanged.
-She was reassured again and referred to rheumatology.
-Rheumatology found nothing definitive and sent her back to primary care.
+She was reassured again and referred elsewhere.

-She wasn’t stuck because her symptoms were unchanging.
-She was stuck because the clinical approach remained the same—a common reason Lyme disease is not getting better.
+She wasn’t stuck because her illness was static—she was stuck because the clinical approach remained unchanged.

 Why This Cycle Persists

-This pattern reflects not a lack of effort, but a lack of diagnostic reframing.
-When the clinical framework does not change, neither does the outcome.
+This reflects not a lack of effort—but a lack of diagnostic reframing.

 What It Takes to Break the Cycle

-In Groundhog Day, the cycle does not end because the character tries harder.
-It ends when something fundamentally changes.
-Insight and perspective—not effort alone—alter the trajectory.
+In Groundhog Day, the cycle doesn’t end because the character tries harder—it ends when something changes.

 The same principle applies in chronic illness.